chrislzm/BackInStock/README.md

 # Back in Stock

-Make it easy for your customers to sign up for and receive back in stock email alerts.
+Make it easy for your customers to sign up for and receive back in stock email alerts!

 This full-stack application is composed of the following components:
 1. [Frontend](FrontEnd) - Widget that allows a customer to request a back in stock notification on your website.